mindspore-ai/docs/docs/mindspore/source_en/faq/network_compilation.md

 <font size=3>**Q: What can I do if an error "TypeError: Do not support to convert <class xxx> object into graph node." is reported?**</font>

 A: This error message indicates the object that can not be parsed is used in network compilation.
-For example, when using the object of the customized class in graph mode, the class needs to be decorated with `ms_class`.
+For example, when using the object of the customized class in graph mode, the class needs to be decorated with `jit_class`.
 Otherwise, this error will be raised.

 <br/>